Even in a country as complex as Indonesia, Pulau Madura remains shrouded in mystery.

 However, therein lies Madura’s charm.
 With the lack of crowds comes the room to breathe.
 Certainly, those who make the effort will encounter sleepy towns, raging bulls, gloriously beautiful mosques, vibrant festivals and an independent streak as intense as anywhere in Indonesia.

-Madura exists in its own little sphere, a corner of Indonesia unbound to the prism of tourism.
-Although the island is only an hour or so from Surabaya thanks to the Jembatan Suramadu – the bridge itself is a now-iconic Javan image – this accessibility does not translate into simplicity.
+Madura exists in its unique little sphere, a corner of Indonesia unbound to the prism of tourism.
+Although the island is only an hour or so from Surabaya thanks to the Jembatan Suramadu – the bridge itself is a now-iconic Javan image and the longest such structure in the region – this accessibility does not translate into simplicity.

 English is not widely spoken, public transport is cramped and there is not much tourist infrastructure.
 The overriding mood is one of blunt honesty and few concessions are made to visitors.
-As a predominately Islamic island alcohol is not widely available.
+As a predominately Islamic island, alcohol is not widely available on Madura.

 The beauty of Madura lies in its remoteness.
 Happily, people are glad to help newcomers meaning so it’s easy to organise trips and transport.